id5io/id5-api.js/README.md

 $ npm install
 ```

-*Note*: You need to have `NodeJS 14.x.x` or greater and `gulp-cli 2.3.x` or greater installed.
+*Note*: You need to have the following software installed
+- `NodeJS 14.17.x` or greater
+- `gulp-cli 2.3.x` or greater; install using `npm install --global gulp-cli`
+- `Google chrome 90` or greater

-Build for production with gulp
+Build for production and/or development with gulp

 ```bash
 $ gulp build
 ```

-The resulting minified javascript file will be available in `./build/dist/id5-api.js`.
+The resulting minified javascript file will be available in `build/dist/id5-api.js`
+while the non minified version can be found in `build/dev/id5-api.js`

 ## Usage